DigitalPublishingToolkit/GrayZones/md/07_Abram_S_The_Creative_Factory_FINAL.md

 ...

-# Sandi Abram
+Sandi Abram

-# The Creative Factory: Collective Creativity and Autonomy in the Neoliberal Machine of Creative Industries
+## THE CREATIVE FACTORY: COLLECTIVE CREATIVITY AND AUTONOMY IN THE NEOLIBERAL MACHINE OF CREATIVE INDUSTRIES

+###

-## Introduction: Genteel Capital Courtship
+### Introduction: Genteel Capital Courtship

 A maxim constantly repeated by the Ljubljana Mayor in the last few years has been “Ljubljana – the most beautiful city in the world”.
 The